intershop/intershop-pwa/docs/guides/customizations.md

 However, when merging incoming upgrades the number of merge conflicts can possibly be large.
 So if you want to upgrade to new PWA versions later, stick to the following recommendations.

-## Setup an Intershop PWA-based Project
+## Set up an Intershop PWA-based Project

 When initially setting up an Intershop PWA-based project it is not advisable to clone the complete GitHub repository of the Intershop PWA.
-All that is initially needed is the `master` branch that includes the released versions of the PWA.
+All that is needed initially is the `master` branch that includes the released versions of the PWA.
 This can be achieved with the following Git command.

 ```
 git clone --single-branch --branch master --origin intershop https://github.com/intershop/intershop-pwa.git project-pwa
 ```

-This command clones only the `master` branch from the GitHub repository of the Intershop PWA with the remote name `intershop` (not `origin` that will be needed later on for the projects own remote Git repository) into a folder `project-pwa` (instead of `intershop-pwa`).
+This command clones only the `master` branch from the GitHub repository of the Intershop PWA with the remote name `intershop` (not `origin` that will be needed later on for the project's own remote Git repository) into a folder `project-pwa` (instead of `intershop-pwa`).

 Based on this initial version of the Intershop PWA (the latest release), any project customizations can be started.

 ## Start Customization

-The PWA uses themes which include theme specific
+The PWA uses themes which include theme-specific

 - features and configurations
 - overrides for certain file types (HTML, component styles and TypeScript)